American Celebration on Parade

 Special Events at American Celebration on Parade

-The American Celebration on Parade building is available to rent for special events including wedding receptions, corporate events, banquets, private events and shows.
+The American Celebration on Parade building is available to rent for special events including wedding receptions, corporate events, banquets, private events, shows and high school proms.
 See Event Venues for details.

 How American Celebration on Parade was Created